evpl/jkscope/README.md

 ## How to use

-Java version required: 1.8+.
+Java 1.8+ version required.
 The library has no dependencies.
 All you need is this (get the latest version [here](https://github.com/evpl/jkscope/releases)).

 Maven:

 ```xml

 <dependency>
   <groupId>com.plugatar.jkscope</groupId>
   <artifactId>jkscope</artifactId>